 Essentially, while orthodontics entails the management of tooth movement, dentofacial orthopedics involves the guidance of facial bone growth and development, which occurs largely during childhood.
 In both cases, ancillary appliances are frequently used.
 The more familiar braces are used for orthodontics, and other specialized appliances like the Herbst appliance (mandibular advancement), and maxillary and mandibular expanders (upper and lower jaw expansion) are utilized, depending on what facial bone discrepancies are present.

-Because Blue Wave Orthodontics is skilled in both areas, we are able to diagnose any misalignments in the teeth and jaw, as well as the facial structure, and can devise a treatment plan that integrates both orthodontic and dentofacial orthopedic treatments.
+Because Blue Wave Orthodontics is skilled in both areas, we are able to diagnose any misalignments in the teeth and jaw, as well as the facial structure, and can devise a treatment plan that integrates both orthodontic and dentofacial orthopedic treatments at our Town 'n' Country, Bradenton, Wesley Chapel and both our North and South Tampa locations.